Graph-based Execution with Batch

 11

-12# Knowledge of reads and writes to files will also be used by the Batch service
+12# Knowledge of reads and writes to files is used by Batch to infer data dependencies

 14get_read = lambda i: batch.read(base_dir, Path(f"file_{i}"))